1946–47 Port Vale F.C. season: WWII Football

-The search for a new ground took them to Hamil Road, Burslem; opposite a site the club occupied between 1884 and 1886.
-The rough land used for fly-tipping was valued at £30,000, and the Brownhills Estates Company and the Supporters' Club launched a New Ground Appeal.
-In September 1944 the land was acquired, and work began on a 70,000 capacity 'Wembley of the North'.
+The search for a new ground took them to Hamil Road, Burslem, opposite a site the club occupied between 1884 and 1886.
+The rough land used for fly-tipping was valued at £30,000.
+The Brownhills Estates Company and the Supporters' Club launched a New Ground Appeal.
+In September 1944, the land was acquired.
+Work began on a 70,000 capacity 'Wembley of the North'.
 These were ambitious plans for a club that had in the past recorded attendances as low as 3,000 from fair-weather fans.
 In the meantime the club took part in the 1944–45 Football League North league.
 Club director and former Northern Ireland international Jack Diffin took the position of manager.
 He was replaced by David Pratt in December 1944.
-For the 1945–46 season they were placed in the Third Division South (North Region), with new manager Billy Frith.
+For the 1945–46 season, they were placed in the Third Division South (North Region), with new manager Billy Frith.
 The Council agreed to allow the Vale to rent The Old Recreation Ground until 24 June 1950.
 Plans for the new stadium now were expanded to a massive 80,000 capacity.

 Three former Port Vale players known to have been killed in the war were Tom Cooper, Haydn Dackins, and Sam Jennings.
-Meanwhile, Jack Roberts became a hero without losing his life, rising to the rank of Sergeant, he was captured in Tunisia, however managed to escape from a prisoner-of-war camp to return home.
+Meanwhile, Jack Roberts became a hero without losing his life, rising to the rank of Sergeant, he was captured in Tunisia, however, managed to escape from a prisoner-of-war camp to return home.